Druitt Hall Community Association - Logo

 and a sanded and re-varnished floor.

-The Hall was transformed, inviting, loved and became very well-used.
+The Hall was a transformed inviting space, much-loved and very well-used.

 A further lease of 10 years was agreed in 2017.